cakephp/docs/en/development/testing.rst

 the test cases very frequently.
 It's a good idea to run tests before committing any changes to help ensure you haven't broken anything.

-Running tests from a browser
+Running Tests from a Browser
 ----------------------------

 CakePHP provides a web interface for running tests, so you can execute your